Quickly create your Texas living will

 Make decisions about future medical care

-If you ever become unable to give informed consent to your own medical choices, your health care professionals will then follow the instructions in your living will.
+If you ever become unable to give informed consent to your own medical choices, your health care professionals will then follow the instructions in your health care directive.
 It can be unpleasant to think about, but it may give you peace of mind to know that you have made your own choices on these possible treatments and eased the burden on family members should the worst happen.
 If you have trouble making these decisions, it may be helpful to discuss them with a trusted doctor or your loved ones.

 Choose your health care agent